TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPOptionSpace.md

 # Get-B1DHCPOptionSpace

 ## SYNOPSIS
-Retrieves a list of DHCP option spaces from BloxOneDDI
+Retrieves a list of DHCP option spaces from Universal DDI

 ## SYNTAX